troglobit/merecat/README.md

 -------------

-If the `configure` script finds OpenSSL installed HTTPS support will be enabled by default, this can be disabled using `--without-ssl`.
+If the `configure` script finds OpenSSL installed HTTPS support will be enabled, this can be disabled using `--without-ssl`.

 The HTTPS support has SSLv2, SSLv3, and TLSv1 disabled (hard coded) by default.
 Only TLSv2 and later will be enabled and negotiated on a per